agilepro/epiconsciousness/docs/Religion/on-god.md

 **Babies** are not born with a fully adult mind, but start with very primitive capabilities but grow into an adult mind.
 Everything is formed in the universe through processes of growth and interaction.
 This is the way that god works in the universe and it is seen in everything.

 Such growth is also called “_self-organization_”.
 It is a fact that things in the universe can self-organize.
 Stars self organize.
 Galaxies self-organize.
 Apple trees self-organize.
 All living things self-organize.
 The mind self-organizes.
-Even the christian church self-organizes, and so do communities and nations.
+Even the Christian church self-organizes, and so do communities and nations.

 Imagine for a moment that things did not create themselves.
 Imagine visiting 100 billion galaxies, each with 100 billion stars, and cupping hydrogen-balls together and then lighting them to make a star.
 Even an infinite being is insulted by this idea.
 Instead, how much more powerful to create a universe that fills itself with creation?